saitoha/libsixel/README.md

 ![img2sixel](http://zuse.jp/misc/libsixel-1.png)

-SIXEL is one of image formats for terminal imaging introduced by DEC VT series.
+SIXEL is one of image formats for printer and terminal imaging introduced by Digital Equipment Corp.
+(DEC).
 Its data scheme is represented as a terminal-friendly escape sequence.
 So if you want to view a SIXEL image file, all you have to do is "cat" it to your terminal.